phetsims/qa/issue-templates/dev-test-template.md

 - [ ] [Issue2](link)
 - [ ] [Issue3](link)

-These issues should have the "status:fixed-pending-testing" label.
-Check these issues off and close them if they are fixed.
-Otherwise, post a comment in the issue saying that it wasn't fixed.
+These issues should have either use the labels "status:ready-for-qa" or "status:ready-for-review."
+If it is ready for QA then close the issue if fixed.
+If ready for review then leave open and assign back to the developer.

 <!--- [DO NOT OMIT, CAN BE EDITED] -->
 <h3>Link(s)</h3>